 Los Alamos County Little League (LACLL) Policy dictates that player development, enjoyment of the game, and the safety of all participants are stressed as our top priorities.
 LACLL is a strictly volunteer organization and all parents are strongly encouraged to be involved and participate to the extent possible.
-A requirement for participation is submission of a completed 2021 Little League Volunteer or Returning Volunteer Application form available from the league safety officer or president.
+A requirement for participation is submission of a completed 2024 Little League Volunteer or Returning Volunteer Application form available from the league safety officer or president.
 LACLL performs background checks (criminal and sex offender) and all applicants will be screened against a statewide registered sex offender database as required by Little League Baseball Incorporated.
+All volunteers are required to take an abuse prevention training course.
+USA Baseball's BASE Abuse Awareness Training is a FREE online training that is SafeSport-compliant.
+This course can be completed in approximately 30 minutes online, producing a certificate of completion.
+A certificate of completion will be required before the season begins.